garosenbaum/garosenbaum/README.md

 Hey, I'm Gabriel ❗
 :: I'm interested in Python and Machine Learning 🐍
-:: "official" proctor of the turing test 📄
+:: "Official" proctor of the turing test 📝
-:: contact me at garosenbaum0256@gmail.com ✨
+:: Contact me at garosenbaum0256@gmail.com ✨
+:: Check out garosenbaum.github.io for my resume and more about me.